-Depending on the nature of the planned transaction/its impact on the employees' position, the employer (target) must: (A) inform the employees about the envisaged measure (e.g. a change or reduction in the size of the business); (B) consult the employees with regard to the envisaged measure (e.g. the sale of the company business, winding up, corporate reorganisation, reduction of the number of employees); or (C) obtain prior consent of the employees with respect to such a measure (e.g. if actions described under (B) will result in the change of a significant number of employees).
-Since the above obligations are only binding on the "employer" (i.e. the management of the target), shareholder-level transactions (share sale/purchase agreements) are arguably not affected thereby.
+Depending on the nature of the planned transaction/its impact on the employees' position, the management of the concerned company must: (A) inform the employees about the envisaged measure (e.g. a change or reduction in the size of the business); (B) consult the employees with regard to the envisaged measure (e.g. the sale of the company business, winding up, corporate reorganisation, reduction of the number of employees); or (C) obtain prior consent of the employees with respect to such a measure (e.g. if actions described under (B) will result in the change of a significant number of employees).
+While the letter of the law is somewhat ambiguous in this respect, the prevailing view is that these obligations do not apply to target companies (in shareholder-level control transactions) but primarily to companies disposing of a part of a business (via asset deals, de-mergers or similar).

 In the context of a public takeover (governed by the Takeovers Act), the following applies: the target company and the acquirer/ offeror must immediately inform the employees (via employee representatives) of the takeover intent (decision to make a takeover offer) and make available to the employees the target board's opinion on the effects of the takeover offer.
 Moreover, the target board is obliged to publish the employee's opinion with regard to the takeover offer (if it receives such an opinion in good time).

-In practice, the target company's creditors may also have a significant (indirect) influence over the acquisition process on the basis of contractual restrictions in loan agreements (e.g. through change-of-control clauses and asset disposal restrictions (and other similar negative covenants) triggering termination rights in cases of breach).
+In practice, the target company's creditors may also have a significant (indirect) influence over the acquisition process on the basis of contractual restrictions in loan agreements (e.g. through change-of-control clauses and asset disposal restrictions (and other similar negative covenants) triggering termination rights in cases of a breach).
 Such influence is amplified in cases where the target company is undergoing a (distressed) debt restructuring process - predominantly because of the (implied) reduction in the value of the equity and enhanced lender coordination often prompted in a distressed scenario.